normal-computing/branches/CONTRIBUTING.md

 ##### Be aware of the person behind the code

 Be aware that _how_ you communicate requests and reviews in your feedback can have a significant impact on the success of the pull request.
-Yes, we may merge a particular change that makes Flux better, but the individual might just not want to have anything to do with Flux ever again.
+Yes, we may merge a particular change that makes Branches better, but the individual might just not want to have anything to do with Branches ever again.
 The goal is not just having good code.

 ##### Abandoned or stale pull requests